unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 *   **API Standard:** Use the **ELK compatible API** for all data submissions.
 *   **Mandatory Data Submission:** Send accounting information from TRE and federation services to an ELK stack.
 *   **Audit Model:** Use the prescribed accounting/auditing model for submitted information and make it available during the audit process to answer the basic questions: "who", "what", "when", "where".

-*   Mandatory Data Submission: Send accounting information from TRE and federation services to an ELK stack.
-*   Audit Model: Use the prescribed accounting/auditing model for submitted information and make it available during the audit process to answer the basic questions: "who", "what", "when", "where".